 Last but not least, you want to begin or conclude your letter with gratitude.
 Explain again how a donation can affect people's lives or the church's ability to do good in the community.
 You can also thank previous donors for their contributions.

 You'll also want to address any previous fundraising event as well as your successes.
-You want to celebrate people's kindness and caring and let them know you're grateful for any amount they decide to donate for your youth group or church!
+You want to celebrate people's kindness and caring and let them know you're grateful for any amount they decide to donate for your youth ministry or church!

 Donation Request Letter Template

 This youth group sample letter template can help teenagers and young adults who are fundraising for their church's youth group.

 This is one of the most important aspects of the letter–donors need to be able to quickly identify where the donation is going.

 The date ensures that it's not an old piece of mail, and you're able to convey time-pressing news or requests.

 Writing the address on the letter will ensure that you're getting it right on the envelope.

 We recommend beginning with the donor's name so that the letter feels personally written to them.